Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: General approach to deriving parametric regularity of a SPDE

 We note that the total number of parameters is $N = \sum_{\ell=0}^L \lceil 2^{\ell-1}\rceil = 1 + \sum_{\ell=1}^{L} 2^{\ell-1} = 2^L$.

 The fact that the parameter domain is unbounded requires the use of appropriate collocation nodes, a topic we treat in Section \ref{sec:SG}, below.

-We denote by $\XX_{\R}$ an appropriate space of real sequences such that if $\by\in\XX_{\R}$, then $W(\by, \cdot)$ belongs to a desired Banach space of functions.
-Denote by $\bmu$ the Gaussian measure on $\XX_{\R}$. \begin{example} Consider the Banach space of sequences:
+We denote by $\XX_{\R}$ an appropriate \revision{separable Banach} space of real sequences such that if $\by\in\XX_{\R}$, then $W(\by, \cdot)$ belongs to a desired Banach space \revision{$\W$} of functions. \revision{ The Banach space $\XX_\R$ is assumed to be separable in order for $u:\XX_\R \rightarrow \U$ to be separably valued (i.e. its image $u(\XX_\R)$ be separable) under the mild regularity assumption that $u$ is continuous.
+As a consequence of Pettis measurably theorem, the parameter-to-solution map is also measurable.
+Measurability is a naturally important property because it is necessary for the well posedness of integral quantities such as the moments of the random field. }